Upcoming Responsive Grants Program Funding

 Our responsive grants program is designed for you to propose your best ideas to achieve impact within one or more of our focus areas.
 The program is intended to respond to an urgent community need; address emerging opportunities; test innovative approaches or breakthrough ideas; or implement proven programs.
 At each funding deadline (Feb.
 15, June 15, Oct.
 15), we will identify specific objectives for our responsive grants program, which may change from deadline to deadline.
 Grant funding is highly competitive across all objectives open for the responsive grants program in a funding cycle.
 Organizations that apply for funding in the responsive grants program for this funding cycle will have to compete across the objectives outlined below.
 Note: the objective-level language in our responsive grants program is intentionally broad to encourage you to submit innovative ideas and approaches to the work.

-Please note: The funding displayed on this page is available for the June 15 and Oct.
+Please note: The funding displayed on this page is available for the Oct.
 15, 2019 grant deadline.
 Applications for funding listed on this page are not currently available, unless otherwise noted here.
 If you have questions, we encourage you to connect with a program officer or reach out to us by email or phone at 303-953-3600.

 We're here to help